kennyqiyenkan/ProairV2/README.md

 # ProairV2
-Proair is a marine HVAC company based in Malaysia.
+Proair is a marine HVACR company based in Malaysia.

 This is the repository for the company's website.